arnaud4d/documentation/docs/API/WebFormItemClass.md

 title: WebFormItem
 ---

-The `WebFormItem`class allows you to handle the behavior of your webform and its components on the server side.
+The `WebFormItem` class allows you to handle the behavior of your webform and its components on the server side.

 ### WebFormItem Objects

 `4D.WebFormItem` objects are properties of the `4D.WebForm` object returned by the `WEB Form` command.

-When you call the `WEB Form` command, the returned `4D.WebForm` object holds as many `4D.WebFormItems` as there are components with server-side references in your webform editor.
+When you call the `WEB Form` command, the returned `4D.WebForm` object holds as many `4D.WebFormItems` as there are components with [server-side references](../web-studio/web-studio.md#server-side-references) in your webform editor.

+For example, `WebFormObject.myImage` refers to the image component with `myImage` as server reference.

-`4D.WebFormItem` objects have class functions that allow you handle the behavior of webforms and their components.
+`4D.WebFormItem` objects have class functions that allow you to handle the behavior of webforms and their components.

 ### Summary
 ||